dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/overview.md

 | bit_position  | scalar        | INTEGER     | [substring, bitstring] | [BIT, BIT]                       | Returns first starting index of the specified substring within bits, or zero if it is not present.
 The first (leftmost) bit is indexed 1 |
 | bitstring     | scalar        | BIT         | [bitstring, length]    | [VARCHAR, INTEGER]               | Pads the bitstring until the specified length                                                                                            |

-> Currently, the description and parameter names of functions are not available in the `duckdb_functions()` function.
+> Currently, the description and parameter names of functions are not available in the `dataminer_functions()` function.